motiondeveloper/expressions-library-template/README.md

 **This repo is a template for creating expression libraries, that enables you to:**

-- Split code into multiple files, which are then bundled together
 - Write in [TypeScript](https://www.typescriptlang.org/) (`.ts` files)
 - Write syntactically correct JavaScript, allowing:
   - Testing